 You will need to bring your passport, social security card, or birth certificate to campus

 In order to work for PLU, you will need to fill out an I-9, which requires us to see proof that you are a US Citizen or that you have work authorization.
 The most common forms of proof are a passport, social security card, or birth certificate.
 We cannot accept copies, scans, photos, or expired documents and a driver’s license is not sufficient.
-If you do not bring one of the documents in List A or List C of the I-9 to campus, you will not be able to work for PLU until it is mailed to you.
+If you do not bring the required documents for List A or List C to campus, you will not be able to work for PLU until it is mailed to you.

 Not working during college can limit your career prospects

 Choosing to not work during college can severely hurt your future job prospects.
 Many employers are hesitant to hire college grads who don’t have much work experience.
 We recommend that you begin working your very first year at PLU.

 You must be 18 years old and take at least 6 credits to work on campus

 Students who are not yet 18 years old may work off campus or apply for on-campus jobs that begin after their 18th birthday.
 Graduate students are eligible to work on campus when taking at least 4 credits

 If you qualify for Work Study, we will automatically code your on-campus job as a Work Study job.
 Don’t worry, though, you still take home a paycheck when you do Work Study.
 Learn more about Work Study here.

 You do not need Work Study to work on campus